First published on Tuesday, June 3, 2025

 Terms in awards, enterprise agreements and employment contracts cannot exclude or provide for an entitlement less than the NES, and those that do have no effect.
 However, they can affect the operation of the NES in certain ways.

-For example, they may specify terms that deal with:
+For example, they may specify terms that address:

-They may also supplement the NES by providing entitlements that are more favourable for employees.
+Additionally, these agreements may supplement the NES by providing entitlements that are more favourable to employees.

 Breaking down the National Employment Standards